yoogol/project-three-ys/README.md

 [x] create ability to join somebody else's team
 [x] figure out how to add a user to an existing group [x] log who completed the task

-TODO:
 [x] merge
-[] fix: when checkbox is pressed, score is counted toward current user [] update roommate 1 to something else
-[] determine who won last week and score
+[x] fix: when checkbox is pressed, score is counted toward current user [x] determine who won last week and score
-[] create logic for calculating weekly score and update the scoreboard [x] add time completed  and week completed
+[x] create logic for calculating weekly score and update the scoreboard [x] add time completed  and week completed
   [x] retrieve user's scores at login
-[] create logic for determining the winner  after one week is up [] punishment logic
+[x] create logic for determining the winner  after one week is up [x] edit refresh

-[] figure out date format with displaying tasks
+[] punishment logic
+[] wrong password => show the login form again

+TODO:

+[] dummy data
-[] figure out date format when editing tasks in a format [] allow unclaim and check only for the user whose task it is [] replace roomie1 and roomie2 with names
+[] allow unclaim and check only for the user whose task it is [] replace roomie1 and roomie2 with names
+[] update roommate 1 to something else

 * update points logic